 The schools that learn how to master these skills, however, have the chance to remain connected with their alumni throughout their careers.
-They can offer continual learning courses that will keep their former students engaged with the new development in their fields, and ensure that they keep coming back to the school for the support and education they need.
+They can offer continual learning courses that will keep their former students engaged with the new developments in their fields, and ensure that they keep returning to the school for the support and education they need.

 This offers chances for schools to grow as they create new programs and adult learning opportunities to help their alumni thrive within the changing professional space.

-As technology changes society, it has also had a dramatic impact on how people earn and prepare for their professional careers.
+As technology changes society, it has dramatically impacted how people earn and prepare for their professional careers.
 The institutions that learn how to remain on top of these changes will position themselves for growth and success.
 Consider how these trends may impact education and what they mean for institutions of higher learning moving forward.